AdobeDocs/genstudio.en/help/user-guide/guidelines/products.md

 GenStudio [!DNL Products] leverage deep understanding of product specifications, advantages, and differentiating factors to generate impactful content.

 [!DNL Products] encompass all elements of a specific product, such as imagery, descriptions, and value propositions, to create a cohesive brand representation.
-Leveraging Adobe's advanced AI technology, GenStudio Guidelines—[[!DNL Brands], [!DNL Products], and [!DNL Personas]](/help/user-guide/guidelines/overview.md)—work together to generate compelling content that showcases the strengths of your products and ensures consistency across all messaging.
+Leveraging Adobe's advanced AI technology, GenStudio guidelines—[[!DNL Brands], [!DNL Products], and [!DNL Personas]](/help/user-guide/guidelines/overview.md)—work together to generate compelling content that showcases the strengths of your products and ensures consistency across all messaging.

 ![[!DNL Products] guidelines in GenStudio](/help/assets/products-guidelines.png){width="650" zoomable="yes"}